nnextdb/pynnext/README.md

 <details><summary>How does this differ from Faiss, ScaNN and Annoy?</summary>
 <p>
 First of all, NNext uses Faiss under the hood.
-The main thing to note about these software come as python packages installable via PIP or Conda.
-These libraries are very easy to use, from install to the API.
-However, while allowing you to quickly get started, they don't allow for persistence, index growth or high availability.
+All of these libraries have python packages installable via PIP or Conda, and those are very easy to use, from install to the API.
+However, while they allow you to quickly get started, they don't allow for persistence, index growth or high availability.
 If your application goes down for whatever reason, so do your search indices and data.
 </p>
 </details>

 <details><summary>How does this differ from Milvus?</summary>
 <p>
-Milvus is a large piece of software, that takes non-trivial amount of effort to setup, administer, scale and fine-tune.
+Milvus is a large piece of software, that takes a non-trivial amount of effort to setup, administer, scale and fine-tune.
-It offers you a few thousand configuration parameters to get to your ideal configuration.
-So it's better suited for large teams who have the bandwidth to get it production-ready, regularly monitor it and scale it, especially when they have a need to store billions of documents and petabytes of data (eg: logs).
+It offers you a few thousand configuration parameters that may need to be tuned to get to your ideal configuration.
+As a result, it's better suited for large teams who have the bandwidth to get it production-ready, and regularly monitor it and scale it, especially when they have a need to store billions of documents and petabytes of data (eg: logs).

 NNext is built specifically for decreasing the "time to market" for a delightful nearest-neighbor search experience.
 It